NASA-PDS/registry/docs/source/cloud/architecture.rst

 Amazon's content delivery network, Cloudfront, is placed in front of the Elastic Load Balancer (ELB).
-Cloudfront provides high-speed, low-latency access while also ensuring unintention or malicious bulk downloading of data is avoided.
+Cloudfront provides high-speed, low-latency access while also preventing from unintentional or malicious bulk download of data.

 The processing of data by Harvest and push to Elasticsearch by the Registry-manager are still performed on-premise, the latter connecting